Bare-metal Kubernetes, Part VIII: Containerizing our Work Environment

 Okay, that part didn't require much thinking, but this next part will: We'll need some way of accessing our GPG keys inside of the container.
 By far the easiest way to do this, is to mount our own $HOME/.gnupg directory inside the container, and then less intuitively, mounting /run/user/$UID as well.
 This will make the gnupg agent's unix sockets available to the sops/gpg inside the container, effectively exposing the gpg environment from our workstation.

-Of course /run/user/$UID contains a lot more than just GPG sockets, so it would of course be to be able to just mount /run/user/$UID/gnupg and limit the exposure, but quite frankly...
+Of course /run/user/$UID contains a lot more than just GPG sockets, so it would of course be nice to be able to just mount /run/user/$UID/gnupg and limit the exposure, but quite frankly...
 I can't figure out how to make this work.

 I initially tried mounting just /run/user/$UID/gnupg which intuitively should work, but sops throws back a GPG-related error alluding to /home/user/.gnupg/secring.gpg not existing, which is fair...
 Except that clearly appears to be some kind of error of last resort, since mounting the entire /run/user/$UID directory does work, yet produces no secring.gpg file.